Guides#

 defines the magic value and checksum algorithm for entries.

-Adding New Formats: To support backward compatibility, you can provide a list of
+Adding new formats: To support backward compatibility, provide a list of

 EntryFormat